ghc/ghc/docs/users_guide/ghci.rst

 .. index::
    single: Interactive classes

-The interactive classes (only relevant when :ghc-flag:`-XExtendedDefaultRules` is in effect) are: any numeric class, ``Show``, ``Eq``, ``Ord``, ``Foldable`` or ``Traversable``.
+The interactive classes (only relevant when :extension:`ExtendedDefaultRules` is in effect) are: any numeric class, ``Show``, ``Eq``, ``Ord``, ``Foldable`` or ``Traversable``.